Abarim Publications' online Biblical Hebrew Dictionary

 - The masculine noun גדי (gedi), meaning kid (young animal), and that almost exclusively as source of a meal (Genesis 27:9, Judges 6:19, 1 Samuel 10:3).

-- The feminine plural noun גדיה (gediya), meaning kids (Song of Songs 1:8 only).
+- The feminine plural noun גדיה (gediya), meaning kids (Song of Solomon 1:8 only).

 It's a bit of a mystery how a young animal has anything to do with a river that cuts through a landscape, but perhaps the ancients saw the visual similarity between a large herd and a large body of water (especially herds of moving deer and the likes behave very much like a liquid).
 Or perhaps they saw the progression of a species as a river with branches, not unlike our modern evolutionary "tree".
 But on the other hand, in the olden days a person's wealth was measured according to the amount of cattle he possessed, and every kid was in fair fact a walking dollar, insinuating that the noun גדי (gedi) may have to do with the noun גד (gad) meaning fortune.